mietek/halcyon-website/pages/reference/index.md

 Default version of GHC to install or restore in the [GHC layer](/guide/#ghc-layer).

-Used when deploying an application with no constraints specified, or when deploying an [environment](#layers) only.
+Used when deploying an application with no constraints specified, or when deploying GHC and Cabal only.

 ### `HALCYON_GHC_PRE_BUILD_HOOK`